kjmears/kjmears.github.io/index.md

   - Wales
 ---

-I've had a varied career in design, development and information management for over 25 years.
+I've worked in design, web development and information management for over 30 years.

 Many years ago featured in the seminal **[Zen of CSS Design][zen]** book, I also wrote a little book of my own on [Sketchnoting][pocket]